brymed88/vid-convert-pws/README.md

 <h2>Prerequisites:</h2>

-<p>Set the global variables notated in the convert.ps1 file.</p>
+<p>Set the global variables notated in the example.settings.json file and rename to settings.json</p>

 <p>Download ffmpeg from <a href="https://ffmpeg.org/download.html">https://ffmpeg.org/download.html</a>.
 I would recommend getting one of the compiled versions shown on the above page.
-Once downloaded move to a permanent location on your system and update the convert.sh file variables to point to this location.</p>
+Once downloaded move to a permanent location on your system and update the settings.json to point to this location.</p>

-<p>Note: If using SFTP transfer an ssh key needs to be created.
+<p>Note: If using SFTP transfer, an ssh key needs to be created.
 A guide on how to accomplish this can be found at <a href="https://winscp.net/eng/docs/guide_public_key">https://winscp.net/eng/docs/guide_public_key</a>.
-Once created the script needs to be updated to include your ssh key file location and your ssh fingerprint.
-Lastly alter the variable "enable_transfer" from 0 to 1 to enable SFTP within the script.</p>
+Once created the settings.json file needs to be updated to include your ssh key file location and your ssh fingerprint.
+Lastly alter the variable "sftp_transfer" from false to true to enable SFTP within the script.</p>

 download the WinSCP .net Assembly from https://winscp.net/eng/downloads.php#additional